-The food industry believes that the use of NAMs in the context of a scientific risk-based safety assessment provides a more relevant and informative way of assessing the safety of food ingredients, instead of unnecessary animal testing.
+FoodDrinkEurope, EU Specialty Food Ingredients, AMFEP, EFFA, and IOFI believe that the use of NAMs in the context of a scientific risk-based safety assessment provides a more relevant and informative way of assessing the safety of food ingredients, instead of unnecessary animal testing.

-Therefore, the food industry calls for integrating NAMs routinely into scientific and regulatory risk assessments, specifically in the European context.
+Therefore, we call for integrating NAMs routinely into scientific and regulatory risk assessments, specifically in the European context.